Speaker Profile

 Expect conversations that are challenging, funny, and real.
 The kind that inspires people to own their full range of what it means to be human.
 And resources help them lead, live, and connect differently.

-If you’re ready for an honest, inclusive, deeply human take on neurodiversity, trauma care, or recovery, she’s the speaker to bring in.
+If you’re ready for an honest, inclusive, deeply human take on neurodiversity, trauma care, or recovery, she’s your speaker.

 About Minal

-I’m a certified Leadership, ADHD, and Recovery Coach based in NYC—part strategist, part storyteller, and a touch of joyful chaos wrapped in compassion.
-After 20+ years in advertising, I shifted from shaping corporate narratives to supporting human ones.
+Minal Kamlani is a certified Leadership, ADHD, and Recovery Coach based in NYC—part strategist, part storyteller, and a touch of joyful chaos wrapped in compassion.
+After 20+ years in advertising, she shifted from shaping corporate narratives to supporting human ones.

-As a recognized thought leader within the International Coaching Federation (ICF), I design and facilitate trauma-informed coaching education focused on neurodiversity and recovery.
-I also founded and host the ICF NYC Coaching for Neurodiversity Special Interest Group, where I bring coaches together to deepen skill, nuance, and care in their work.
+As a recognized thought leader within the International Coaching Federation (ICF), she designs and facilitates trauma-informed coaching education focused on neurodiversity and recovery.
+She also founded and hosts the ICF NYC Coaching for Neurodiversity Special Interest Group, where she brings coaches together to deepen skill, nuance, and care in their work.

 • Keynotes • Moderating • Roundtables • Trainings • Interviews • Guest Lectures • Program Design